lifeonmarspt/ethereum-101-workshop/README.md

 1. Introduction
     1. Blockchain and the data structure
     1. Bitcoin and the incentive layer
-    1. Ethereum and cryptoeconomics
+    1. Ethereum 101 and cryptoeconomics
-    1. Ethereum 101
 1. Hands-on
+    1. What will we be building?
     1. Setup
     1. The Recorder smart contract: overview and testing
         1. Contract code walkthrough